Mathuzala/Disaster_Response_ML_Pipeline/README.md

 # Disaster_Response_ML_Pipeline

+## Purpose
+The point of this projectis to analyze disaster data from the company Appen to build a model for an API that classifies disaster messages.There is a data set containing real messages that were sent during disaster events.
+A machine learning pipeline was created to categorize these events to simulate a situation where someone can send the messages to an appropriate disaster relief agency.
+This project includes a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app also displays visualizations of the data.

 ## ETL Pipeline (process_data.py)
 Description:
 The ETL (Extract, Transform, Load) process begins by reading in .csv files containing messages and categories of disaster response data.
 The two datasets are merged using a common 'id' and the categories are split into individual columns.
 After some cleaning (like converting category values into binary format and removing duplicates), the cleaned data is saved into a SQLite database.